Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Numerical examples: Baseline, chain diagnostics, efficiency metrics, and software

 \section{Numerical examples: Baseline, chain diagnostics, efficiency metrics, and software}

-We numerically study our DINO-accelerated geometric MCMC method for two PDE-constrained Bayesian inverse problems in \cref{sec:ndr,sec:hyperelastic}.
+The proposed DINO-driven geometric MCMC method is studied on two PDE-constrained BIPs in \cref{sec:ndr,sec:hyperelastic}.
 In this section, we briefly introduce baseline MCMC methods to assess the efficiency of our proposed MCMC method.
-Then, we specify two diagnostics for assessing the quality of Markov chains generated by MCMC for posterior sampling.
+Then, we specify two diagnostics for assessing the quality of Markov chains for posterior sampling.
 Next, we introduce two metrics that quantify the relative efficiency of two MCMC methods.